Provably avoiding over-optimization in Direct Preference Optimization without knowing the data distribution: Additional Experiments

+We consider an empty prompt and $3$ possible actions.
+The preferences dataset is generated via the Bradley-Terry model with Gaussian rewards with means $[1,1.5,1]$ and variances $[1.5, 0.5, 1.5]$, i.e., the second action is the optimal one and also has lower variance.
+The other two actions are identical and suboptimal.

+In our experiment in \Cref{fig:known}, we assume knowledge of $\pidata$ and we run all the algorithms with $\piref=\pidata$.
+Consistently with the theoretical results, both $\chi^2$PO and \texttt{PEPO} outperforms DPO in this setting.

+However, when considering an unknown $\pidata$ ( see \Cref{fig:unknown} ), we can not set $\piref = \pidata$.
+For this experiment, we set $\piref$ to put most of the mass on a suboptimal action while $\pidata$ puts the largest weight on the optimal one.
+In this situation, $\texttt{PEPO}$ still works reliably while $\chi^2$PO fails because it interprets the high mean estimate for the optimal arm as affected by high uncertainty, as the optimal action has a small probability under $\piref$.
 For \Cref{fig:known}, we used $\pidata=\piref=[ 0.04, 0.93, 0.03]$.
 That is, the largest mass is on the central action, which is the optimal one.
 This makes the optimal action well-covered, i.e. small $C^\star$, therefore $\chi^2$PO and \texttt{PEPO} can work reliably.
 At the same time, the all-policy concentrability is large because the two suboptimal actions are poorly covered.
 This explains why DPO is outperformed in \Cref{fig:known}.
 For the unknown case, we consider instead $\pidata = [ 0.04, 0.93, 0.03]$ and $\piref=[0.00025, 0.00025, 0.9995]$ and $\beta=0.001$.
 In this case, we have two distinct failure modes for DPO and $\chi^2$PO while \texttt{PEPO} still works reliably.
 DPO fails because the all-policy concentrability is still very large.
 This implies that the reward of the suboptimal actions can not be estimated accurately, and, therefore, there is the risk of playing a suboptimal action whose reward is wrongly overestimated.
 The failure mode of $\chi^2$PO is instead different.
 The mismatch between $\pidata$ and $\piref$ leads $\chi^2$PO to perceive the suboptimal action with high probability under $\piref$ as accurately estimated.
 On the contrary, since the optimal action has low mass under $\piref$, this action is perceived as quite uncertain.
 All in all, $\chi^2$PO concludes that the high reward estimate for the optimal action can not be trusted and plays a suboptimal action. \texttt{PEPO} still succeeds in this setting because under $\pidata$, we have that the optimal action is actually estimated more accurately than the suboptimal ones. \texttt{PEPO} can use this fact to successfully identify and play the optimal action if the dataset size is large enough.
 This is shown in \Cref{fig:unknown}.